EdinburghNLP/XSum/XSum-Dataset/README.md

 python scripts/lda-gensim-decoding-wordtopicdist.py 512 1000 > ./lda-train-document-lemma-topic-512-iter-1000/word_term_topics.log
 ```

-It will use LDA models in "lda-train-document-lemma-topic-512-iter-1000" and create a file "lda-train-document-lemma-topic-512-iter-1000/word_term_topics.log" redicting topics for each word.
+It will use LDA models in "lda-train-document-lemma-topic-512-iter-1000" and create a file "lda-train-document-lemma-topic-512-iter-1000/word_term_topics.log" predicting topics for each word.

 ### Pretrained LDA Models